-Krill is a free, open source Resource Public Key Infrastructure (RPKI) daemon, featuring a Certificate Authority and Publication Server, written by NLnet Labs in the Rust programming language.
+Krill is a free, open source Resource Public Key Infrastructure (RPKI) daemon, featuring a Certification Authority (CA) and Publication Server, written by NLnet Labs in the Rust programming language.

 - Operators who require easier RPKI management that is integrated with their own systems in a better way, instead of relying on the web-based user interface that the RIRs offer with the hosted systems